amabdulr/CNWG/10-Core Writing Structures.md

    - Use ordered lists when the sequence or order of the items is important.

-   - **Example**: Use ordered lists for instructions or steps in a process.
+   - **Examples for Clarification (Do Not Analyze):**: Use ordered lists for instructions or steps in a process.